 Kulski (2015) stated that DNA, RNA and methylation sequencing are used by the Next-Generation Technologies that have an impact on life sciences.
 By the use of NGS, the understanding of structural and functional genomics have been broadened through the concept of 'omics' that have a range from basic genomics to integrated systeomics that define a new meaning of genetic conservation and diversity of living things.
-Now these days, the science of biological information system and big data are gained by Next Generation System.
+Now these days, the science of biological information system.
 In spite of these advantages, NGS technologies face many challenges such as NGS data acquisition, storage, analysis, integration, and interpretation.